What’s So Great About a Defined Benefit Pension Plan Anyway?

-The great thing about a defined benefit pension is that the amount you will receive when you retire is based on a formula (a secret formula) that uses the number of years of service, your highest average salary (often over five years), and your age at retirement.
+The great thing about a defined benefit pension plan is that the amount you will receive when you retire is based on a formula (a secret formula) that uses the number of years of service, your highest average salary (often over five years), and your age at retirement.

 And that amount that is paid monthly is guaranteed regardless of market conditions and investment returns of the Pension Plan.